Who doesn’t love the taste of fresh grilled food?

-The Spirit II E-310 is the natural gas grill market’s pocket rocket – it’s not the biggest gas grill available, nor the most expensive, but it has advantages that make it our top pick.
+This model is our top pick for the best natural gas grill overall – it’s not the biggest gas grill available, nor the most expensive, but it has advantages that make it our top pick.

 First, between the three stainless steel burners, you’re looking at 30,000 BTUs per hour.
 That heat is evenly distributed across its grilling surface for repeatable results.
 Combine lots of heat and even distribution and your grill already does the main things it should do.
 Add to that a broad temperature range and a quick preheat function, and the E-310 starts to look like a great option on temperature control alone.

 They say size doesn’t matter, but when pitting a three-burner grill against some of the bigger and more burner-rich options on the market, it becomes a factor.
-The grates of the Spirit II E-310 give you 529 square inches of grilling surface.
+The grates of this natural gas grill gives you 529 square inches of grilling and cooking surface.

-While there are larger surface areas on the market, you’ll pay through the nose for them, and if you’re cooking in rotation here, 529 square inches of useable grill-space will at least mean a good number of people will be smug and happy while the rest are drooling and willing you to hurry up.
+While there are larger surface areas on the market, you’ll pay through the nose for them, and if you’re cooking in rotation here, 529 square inches of cooking space will at least mean a good number of people will be smug and happy while the rest are drooling and willing you to hurry up.

 What’s that when it’s eating a steak?

 The point of all this design and science is to give you a grilling experience simple enough for a rookie, but reliable enough for a master in a grill which won’t break the bank.
-There’s a generous drop-down table on each side of the grill so you can line up the food ready for your guests – from grill, to table, to guest, to smiling faces all round.
-The Spirit II E-310 does lack one thing – there’s no side burner – but apart from that, this is a grill designed to last you years and let you master the art of grilling.
+There’s a generous drop-down table on each side of the grill (side tables) so you can line up the food ready for your guests – from grill, to table, to guest, to smiling faces all round.
+This natural gas grill does lack one thing – there’s no side burner – but apart from that, this is a grill designed to last you years and let you master the art of grilling.

 If three burners don’t meet your needs, the five-burner Broil King Regal S590 might be better suited to your backyard.

-The Regal S590 has with 625 square inches of useable grill-space, and a warming rack that lets you serve full plates together at the perfect temperature.
+The Regal S590 has with 625 square inches of cooking space, and a warming rack that lets you serve full plates together at the perfect temperature.

-Where the list-leading Weber grill has its Gs4 system, the Broil King brings its Flav-R-Wave system to the grill fight, delivering even heat distribution for consistent cooking across the grill.
-While not an ‘Infinity ignition,’ the electronic ignition on the Broil King machine will be good enough for most grillmasters most of the time, and there’s precision temperature control here through linear-flow burner valves.
+Where the list-leading Weber grill has its Gs4 system, the Broil King brings its Flav-R-Wave system to the grill fight, delivering great heating distribution for consistent cooking across the grill.
+While not an ‘Infinity ignition,’ the electronic ignition on the Broil King machine will be good enough for most grill masters most of the time, and there’s precision temperature control here through linear-flow burner valves.

 The cooking grids are solid rod 9mm stainless steel, which makes the grids over 50% heavier than those in some similar grills.
 Pointless machismo?
 Nope – the heavier weight gives you greater heat retention and hardcore sear-marks.